ShuaiWang718/ShuaiWang718.github.io/_pages/about.md

 <span class="anchor" id="about-me"></span>

 Hello! 👋 I am **Shuai Wang (王帅)**, a Ph.D. candidate in the School of Computer Science and Engineering at the **University of Electronic Science and Technology of China (UESTC)**.
-I am pursuing a combined M.S.–Ph.D. program and expect to graduate in June 2027.
-From September 2026, I will join the **Language Model and Human–Computer Interaction Center at Shenzhen Loop Area Institute** as an Academic Elite joint-training researcher.
+From September 2026, I will join the **Language Model and Human–Computer Interaction Center at Shenzhen Loop Area Institute** as an Academic Rising Star researcher.

 My research focuses on **brain-inspired computing**, **spiking neural networks**, **efficient multimodal models**, **event-based object tracking**, and **model compression**.
 I am particularly interested in developing accurate, energy-efficient, and hardware-friendly spiking models for visual, auditory, and multimodal intelligence on resource-constrained edge platforms.